-• Voice teachers should carefully consider extra lessons, make-up lessons, requests to play in lessons on "off weeks," or performances requiring added expense to the university or student.
-Pianists cannot be paid extra by the university, so payment will be expected directly from the student at the time of service.
-Should additional meeting times with a pianist be required, voice teachers much notify pianists at least 3 days in advance.
+Teachers and students should carefully consider extra lessons, make-up lessons, requests to play in lessons on "off weeks," or performances (such as non-degree recitals) requiring added expense to the university or student.
+Pianists cannot be guaranteed in these instances and will not be paid extra by the university, so payment will be expected directly from the student at the time of service.
+Should additional meeting times with a pianist be required, they must be notified by the faculty or students at least 3 days in advance.
 Pianists have the right to refuse attendance at such extra meetings.